-Power control
+4.3.7.6.3 Power control

-Dedicated channel utilizes power control for both return and forward link (ETSI TS 101 376-5-6).
+Dedicated channels utilize power control for both return and forward link (ETSI TS 101 376-5-6).
 In packet data service, power control is used in the return direction.
-The transmit power at the UT is regulated so as to achieve expected, but not excessive, signal quality at the network end.
+The transmit power at the MES is regulated so as to achieve expected, but not excessive, signal quality at the network end.
 The power transmitted by the terminal can be changed over a range of 24 dB below the maximum power with 0.4 dB resolution.

 Both closed loop and open loop power control are supported.

-In the closed-loop power control, the UT’s transmit power is controlled based upon measurements of the received signal quality made at the network.
+In the closed-loop power control, the MES’s transmit power is controlled based upon measurements of the received signal quality made at the network.
 Due to the round trip time, for the closed-loop, the reaction speed to channel variation is slow.
 Closed-loop control is intended to mitigate shadowing events.
-The network makes the selection of the terminal power control based on signal quality measurement made by the network physical layer over the transmitted bursts from UT.
+The network makes the selection of the terminal power control based on signal quality measurement made by the network physical layer over the transmitted bursts from MES.

-In the open loop power control, the measurements of received signal quality at the UT are processed and are used to quickly adjust the UT’s transmit power should the signal quality suddenly deteriorate.
+In the open loop power control, the measurements of received signal quality at the MES are processed and are used to quickly adjust the MES’s transmit power should the signal quality suddenly deteriorate.
 This approach assumes that there is some degree of statistical correlation between the receive and transmit shadowing.
 This approach is used at the UTs to speed the power control response to abrupt shadowing events.

-4.3.7.6 Control channel organization
+4.3.7.7 Control channel organization

-A mobile satellite may use either the three-slot FCCH or the twelve-slot FCCH3 burst for synchronization (ETSI TS 101 376-5-2).
+A mobile satellite system may use either the three-slot FCCH or the twelve-slot FCCH3 burst for synchronization (ETSI TS 101 376-5-2).
 The choice would depend on the available e.i.r.p. for the satellite.
 Table 63 lists the burst types used for the broadcast and common control channels for the cases where the FCCH is used and Table 64 lists the burst types used for the broadcast and common control channels for the case where the FCCH3 is used.

-MES would scan for either the FCCH or the FCCH3 and would be able to receive the other control channels depending on which version of the frequency correction channel it received.
+An MES would scan for either the FCCH or the FCCH3 and would be able to receive the other control channels depending on which version of the frequency correction channel it received.

 TABLE 63